-A Level Mathematics is divided into 2 areas: at its heart lies Pure Mathematics, which is mainly concerned with Algebra, Geometry, Calculus and Trigonometry, and Applied Mathematics which applies these techniques to solve problems in the world about us.
+A Level Mathematics is divided into 2 areas: at its heart lies Pure Mathematics. which is mainly concerned with Algebra, Geometry, Calculus and Trigonometry, and Applied Mathematics which applies these techniques to solve problems in the world about us.

-As the A level builds upon scientific and technical previous knowledge, it is essential that students have achieved the B grade on the Higher Tier Mathematics GCSE (rather than Intermediate or Numeracy) as this tier and paper contains the algebra necessary for success at A level.
+As the A level builds upon scientific and technical previous knowledge, students should have achieved a B grade in Higher Tier GCSE Mathematics rather than Numeracy as this contains the algebra necessary for success at A level.
 For Further Maths students should have achieved an A grade in GCSE Mathematics.